Norway: Second World War

-Norway once more proclaimed its neutrality during the Second World War, but this time, it was invaded by German forces on 9 April 1940.
-Although Norway was unprepared for the German surprise attack (see: Battle of Drøbak Sound, Norwegian Campaign, and Invasion of Norway), military and naval resistance lasted for two months.
-Norwegian armed forces in the north launched an offensive against the German forces in the Battles of Narvik, until they were forced to surrender on 10 June after losing British support which had been diverted to France during the German invasion of France.
+Norway once more proclaimed its neutrality during the Second World War, but was invaded by German forces on 9 April 1940.
+Although Norway was unprepared for the German surprise attack (see: Battle of Drøbak Sound, Norwegian campaign, and Invasion of Norway), military and naval resistance lasted for two months.
+Norwegian armed forces in the north launched an offensive against the German forces in the Battles of Narvik, but were forced to surrender on 10 June after losing British support which had been diverted to France during the German invasion of France.

 King Haakon and the Norwegian government escaped to Rotherhithe in London.
-Throughout the war they sent inspirational radio speeches and supported clandestine military actions in Norway against the Germans.
+Throughout the war they sent radio speeches and supported clandestine military actions against the Germans.
 On the day of the invasion, the leader of the small National-Socialist party Nasjonal Samling, Vidkun Quisling, tried to seize power, but was forced by the German occupiers to step aside.
-Real power was wielded by the leader of the German occupation authority, Reichskommissar Josef Terboven.
+Real power was wielded by the leader of the German occupation authority, Josef Terboven.
 Quisling, as minister president, later formed a collaborationist government under German control.
 Up to 15,000 Norwegians volunteered to fight in German units, including the Waffen-SS.

-The fraction of the Norwegian population that supported Germany was traditionally smaller than in Sweden, but greater than is generally appreciated today.
-It included a number of prominent personalities such as the Nobel-prize winning novelist Knut Hamsun.
-The concept of a "Germanic Union" of member states fit well into their thoroughly nationalist-patriotic ideology.